Right to counsel

 Key_development Question_mark

-The court must also appoint an attorney ad litem to represent the "interests" of the proposed ward in any guardianship proceedings of adults or minors based on mental health, including the termination of guardianships, but the term "interests" is not defined in terms of whether it is best vs. legal interests.
+The court must appoint an attorney ad litem to represent the proposed ward's "interests" in guardianship appointment proceedings, Tex.
+Estates Code Ann. § 1054.001, as well as to represent the ward's interests in guardianship modification and termination matters, unless the ward has retained an attorney.
 Tex.
-Estates Code Ann. §§ 1054.001, 1202.101.
+Estates Code Ann. § 1202.101.
 In In re Guardianship of Glasser, 297 S.W.3d 369, 377 (Tex.
 App.
-2009), a court found that this latter statutory provision authorized the judge to appoint more than one attorney for a proposed ward if the judge deemed it necessary.
+2009), a court found that a judge may appoint more than one attorney for a proposed ward if the judge deems it necessary, such as if the litigation is especially contentious.

 Additionally, Tex.
 Estates Code § 1054.007 gives the judge discretionary power to appoint an attorney ad litem in any guardianship proceeding for an incapacitated person or another person who has a legal disability; a “proposed ward”; a nonresident; an “unborn or unascertained person”; or an “unknown or missing potential heir.”